Wednesday, February 24, 2021

 and must ask:

-why did stars erode,
+why did the stars erode,

-discs of a shattered spine,
+those discs of a shattered spine,

 not alert or tangy or able to pout,